uwetom/animation_worksheets/animation_basics_ball.md

 ![](images/floaty.gif)

-- Make sure yours looks like the animation above, if not work out where you went wrong.
+- Make sure yours looks like the animation above.
+If it does not, go back and try to work out where you went wrong or ask for help.

 - Closely watch your animation, it should be going up and down but it doesn't really look like its bouncing.
 Why does it look wrong?